-Any changes in your name, address, telephone number, emergency contact, marital status, number of withholding exemptions, beneficiaries of your retirement plan, or other pertinent information should be reported to UAS HR by completing an updated Employee New Hire and Emergency Contact Information, W-4, or retirement form as needed as soon as possible so employment records can be updated.
+Any changes in your name, address, telephone number, emergency contact, marital status, number of withholding exemptions, beneficiaries of your retirement plan, or other pertinent information should be reported to UGC HR Department by completing an updated Employee New Hire and Emergency Contact Information, W-4, or Retirement form as needed as soon as possible so your records can be updated.

-REGULAR BENEFITED, AND BENEFITED, SALARIED STAFF EMPLOYEES
+REGULAR BENEFITED STAFF EMPLOYEES

 Certain positions and/or classifications are identified as "regular benefited" status.
-Regular benefited employees are generally scheduled to work up to eight hours per day, or forty hours per week.
+Regular benefited employees are generally scheduled to work up to eight hours per day.
 However, this status does not guarantee any employee a minimum number of hours of work per day or per week and work shifts are scheduled according to business needs.

-Benefited, salaried employees qualify for benefits such as retirement plan, medical, dental, vision plans, cash for benefits plan, group life insurance, vacation and sick leave accrual, holiday pay, jury duty pay, education assistance program, paid bereavement leave, and personal holiday.
-All employment with UAS is at-will.
+Regular benefited employees qualify for benefits such as retirement plan, medical, dental, vision plans, cash for benefits plan, group life insurance, vacation and sick leave accrual, holiday pay, jury duty pay, education assistance program, paid bereavement leave, and personal holiday.
+All employment with UGC is at-will.